 OTAs are good if you’re planning an international trip, an online travel agency is a good way to simplify the booking process and find low rates.
 OTAs often cobble together complex itineraries using multiple airlines in a way that would be difficult — and time-consuming — to replicate yourself.

 5. Book to fit your budget.
+Don’t fixate on one place.
+Let the deal be your inspiration.” travel-ticker.com combs the Internet for deals that offer reductions of 40 to 60 percent.
+One recent example: the four-star Meritage Resort and Spa in Napa Valley wine country for as low as $109 a night (a 45 percent savings), with a wine tasting for two and 20 percent off spa treatments.
+“Dealhounds” on airfarewatchdog.com scour the Web all day for the latest and best deals.
 If you have a budget in mind but not a destination, check out kayak.com/explore for inspiration.
 This interactive tool lets you select a departure city and month or season of travel, then adjust a sliding scale to set a maximum ticket price.
 Google.com/flights has a similar feature, and you can browse by precise dates.

-Widen your possibilities with a site like Matrix.
-You can search for tickets on multiple departure and arrival dates to see what day has the best deal.
+With a site like Matrix you can search for tickets on multiple departure and arrival dates to see what day has the best deal.
 Or you can just see a calendar of the lowest fares around a certain date.
-Naturally, Matrix pulls from multiple airlines for easier comparison.
+Matrix pulls from multiple airlines for easier comparison.

-Before you buy, though, you check out sites like Airfare Watchdog which scours airline sites for deals and pulls them into one easy-to-find place.
+Before you buy check out sites like Airfare Watchdog which scours airline sites for deals and pulls them into one easy-to-find place.
 You might spot a deal you wouldn’t have seen otherwise.

 WHEN TO BUY There are theories, some of them backed up by real number-crunching — shop on a Tuesday, 57 days before your flight.
 But using a tidy formula to find the cheapest fare may be as futile as trying to time the stock market.

-“There isn’t a golden rule anymore,” says Patrick Scurry, chief data scientist for Hopper, a travel-information firm that archives ticket prices.
+“There isn’t a golden rule anymore.
 “There are these ‘average’ rules, but they’re not that useful necessarily for a specific trip.”

 Airlines Reporting Corp., which handles tickets sold through travel agents, pinpointed Day 57 as when you’ll find the cheapest average domestic fares.
 But in a nod to the inexactness of the science, it also said that the lowest domestic prices are relatively unchanged about 50 to 100 days before a flight.

-For international trips, ARC says shop 171 days out.
+For international trips shop 171 days out.
 CheapAir.com, a fare-search website, says the magic moment is, on average, 47 days before a U.S. trip.